 Be ready to transform but do not provoke, illuminate the darkness of ignorance but do not blind.
 (Tao Te Ching, Verse 58)

-Providing feedback is one of the coach’s most important skills.
-Narrowly defined, it means replaying to the coachee what s/he did in a specific situation.
-More broadly – and more usefully – defined, it includes highlighting the impact of what the coachee did.
-It also includes a discussion of what the coachee might do (even) better next time.
+Providing feedback is one of the mentor’s most important skills.
+Narrowly defined, it means replying to the mentee what s/he did in a specific situation.
+More broadly – and more usefully – defined, it includes highlighting the impact of what the mentee did.
+It also includes a discussion of what the mentee might do (even) better next time.

 A few definitions:

-- Positive feedback applies to situations where the coachee did a good job.
-It consists of simple praise, but is even more powerfully reinforcing when the coach specifically highlights why or how the coachee did a good job.
+- Positive feedback applies to situations where the mentee did a good job.
+It consists of simple praise, but is even more powerfully reinforcing when the Mentor specifically highlights why or how the mentee did a good job.

-- Constructive feedback highlights how the coachee could do better next time.
+- Constructive feedback highlights how the mentee could do better next time.
 It needs to be delivered sensitively.

 - Use the AID mnemonics suggested in the next section